Questions that apply to all graduate students in all graduate programs at Adams State

 When will my financial aid be disbursed?

-As long as all your financial aid requirements are completed, your financial aid will be disbursed towards your ASU account the day you begin half-time enrollment; which for most graduate students this is their first class.
-Graduate students are considered full time at 6 credit hours.
+As long as all your financial aid requirements are completed, your financial aid will be disbursed towards your Adams State account the day you begin half-time enrollment, which for most graduate students this is their first class.
+Graduate students are considered full-time at 6 credit hours.

 Is Financial Aid available for graduate students?

 Yes.
 Most graduate students are eligible for a $20,500 Direct Unsubsidized Stafford Loan for the full academic year (fall, spring, summer).